Aphanizomenon: Species

+('C' indicates a name that is accepted taxonomically; 'S' a homotypic or heterotypic synonym; 'U' indicates a name of uncertain taxonomic status, but which has been subjected to some verification nomenclaturally; 'P' indicates a preliminary AlgaeBase entry that has not been subjected to any kind of verification.)

+Notes beyond AlgaeBase classification

+The genus is defined by morphology.
+Improvements in classification according to molecular phylogeny has moved many commonly-mentioned species out of the genus.

+Cires et al. (2016) states that modern Aphanizomenon is a "well-defined cluster of eight morphospecies".

+Aphanizomenon flos-aquae (probably all of modern Aphanizomenon) is cladistically included in Dolichospermum, but was not moved to the genus.
+Dolichospermum flos-aquae refers to a different species.
+Wacklin et al. (2009) argues that the paraphyly of Dolichospermum is acceptable so long as the other genera under the clade have unique and distinct morphological features.

+Aphanizomenon gracile is noted as phylogenetically different (16S close to Anabaena flos-aquae, Anabaena lemmermannii, both of which are in Dolichospermum since Wacklin et al. (2009)) but not yet formally renamed in Cires et al. (2016).
+GTDB algorithmically assigns it as Dolichospermum gracile.

+Many of sequenced the morphospecies in Anabaena, Dolichospermum, and Aphanizomenon (ADA clade) are not monophyletic.
+Work is underway to sequence more genomes from these genera to produce a species classification based on genetic branching.
+Aphanizomenon flos-aquae specifically mostly falls into one clade-species, with a minority of sequences falling into another.

 Ecology

 Overcoming phosphate limitation

 Aphanizomenon may become dominant in a water body partially due to their ability to induce phosphate-limitation in other phytoplankton while also increasing phosphate availability to itself through release of cylindrospermopsin.
 The cylindrospermopsin causes other phytoplankton to increase their alkaline phosphatase activity, increasing inorganic phosphate availability in the water to Aphanizomenon during times when phosphate becomes limiting.

 Photosynthesis

 All species in the cyanobacteria phylum can perform photosynthesis.
 They use a similar photosynthesis to plants, using two photosystems which is called the Z-scheme.
 This is different from other photosynthetic bacteria that only use one photosystem and do not have thylakoids.
 Cyanobacteria species such as Aphanizomenon also use Oxygen as their final electron acceptor in the Electron Transport Chain, which is also different from other photosynthetic bacteria, which perform a type of photosynthesis called anoxygenic photosynthesis.